NCS Parent Handbook (2-21-20) View/download the pdf

-Oral reports on student progress are given to parents during parent teacher conference week, which is typically held during the last week of October.
+Oral reports of student progress are given to parents during parent-teacher conference week, which is typically held during the last week of October.

 Kindergarten: A narrative progress report is mailed home at the end of the school year.

-Notice to Parents: Progress reports sent out periodically to parents of students in Grades 1 – 8 to notify them of an area in need of attention in a student’s performance, habits or attendance.
+Notice to Parents: Progress reports are sent out periodically to parents of students in Grades One through Eight to notify them of an area in need of attention in a student’s performance, habits, or attendance.

-Grades 1 – 5: Progress reports are mailed home twice a year: in February and at the end of the school year.
+Grades One through Five: Progress reports are mailed home twice a year: in February and at the end of the school year.

-Grades 6 – 8: Progress reports are available online throughout the year using the Aeries Student Information System.
-End of term progress reports are mailed home twice a year: in February and at the end of the school year.
+Grades Six through Eight: Progress reports are available online throughout the year using the Aeries Student Information System.
+End-of-term progress reports are mailed home twice a year: in February, and at the end of the school year.

 We participate in the annual Smarter Balanced assessment system, which is based on Common Core State Standards.
-These assessments are administered to grades 3 – 8 towards the end of the school year.
+These assessments are administered to grades Three through Eight towards the end of the school year.
 Results are mailed to parents the following fall.

 This is our school